The Working Principle and Functions of an Anemometer

 **Working Principle of an Anemometer**

 The main idea of an anemometer is to measure how the wind pushes on an object.
-This helps us find out the wind speed.
+This helps us find the wind speed.
 The simplest type of anemometer is mechanical.
-It usually has fan-like blades that are set at a right angle to the wind.
-When wind flows over these blades, it exerts a force proportional to the wind speed, causing the blades to rotate.
-The speed of these blades is either read directly or changed into wind speed with a measuring device.
+It usually has fan-like blades that are at a right angle to the wind.
+When the wind blows over these blades, it creates a force based on the wind speed.
+This force makes the blades spin.
+We can read the speed of these blades directly or use a device to convert it into wind speed.

 Uses of an Anemometer